patrickdappollonio/dotenv/README.md

 # `dotenv`

-**dotenv** is a small command-line utility that allows you to inject environment variables from a `.env` file into a command's environment before running it.
-It also supports a "strict" mode that only includes variables from the `.env` file plus a few common whitelist of essential environment variables, like `PATH`, `HOME` or even `SHLVL`.
+**`dotenv`** is a small command-line utility that allows you to **inject environment variables from a `.env` file into a command's environment before running it.** It also supports a "strict" mode that only includes variables from the `.env` file without leaking potentially private environment variables, plus a few common whitelist of essential environment variables, like `PATH`, `HOME` or even `SHLVL`.

 - [`dotenv`](#dotenv)
   - [Features](#features)